sr3dna/androme/README.md

 </script>
 ```

 The Date fields in the form have been modified to demonstrate the Constraint circle and bias capabilities in this library.
 Constraint chain bias is also available as a setting although the current Android implementation does not support exact placement.
+It might be more ideal to disable Constraint chain and use Constraint circle for some user interfaces.
+The same can be said for disabling GridLayout in favor of LinearLayout when the generated layout is not accurate.

 <img src="sample.png" alt="chrome android layout" />